hyungui/sense-client/Readme.md

 (file)   {"result": [{"event": "babycry", "probability": [0.999, 1.0, 0.531, 0.091, 0.486, 0.976, 1.0, 1.0, 0.848]}]}
 (stream) {"result": [{"event": "babycry", "probability": [0.999]}]}
 ```

+- Notes
+  - Audio coming directly from microphone may return unstable results.
+  - If the original sampling rate of your audio file does not match our requirement, use it as it is rather than resampling it by yourself.